 In a MasterClass video, Sara Blakely mentions she “started SPANX as a frustrated consumer . . .
 I simply wanted to wear white pants to a party and have nothing show underneath it.”
 After cutting the feet out of some pantyhose, she knew her billion-dollar business idea had arrived.
 She was starting a business based on this concept.

 Before SPANX, women found themselves wrestling with how to create a seamless illusion underneath their clothing.
 Blakely was beyond familiar with the frustrations of trying uncomfortable solutions to the problem of visible undergarments.

 While the concept of shapewear isn’t new, as Blakely researched her market, she realized just how out of touch the entire industry was with its target audience.
+It was a perfect opportunity to make money and help her target market with a real-life issue.
 Although her solution to this problem was simple, it was still a one-of-a-kind, innovative idea that solved a real problem.

 Most importantly, Blakely became razor-sharp focused on her product getting media attention.
 She knew she shared a target audience with entertainer Oprah Winfrey.
 She sent a prototype to her show with a handwritten note.
 The pair of SPANX caught the attention of the person who dressed the celebrity.
 After wearing the product, Oprah was sold.
 In fact, she loved SPANX so much, she featured Blakely on her infamous “Favorite Things” episode.